felixmckenzie/T3A2-A-/README.md

 - Firebase Authentication

 ## User Stories

+As Jenny, A Team Lead, I want a project management application, that allows me to securely register and login with email and password.
+So only I have access to my projects stored on the application.

 As Max, A Project Manager, I’m currently lacking visibility across all my projects.
 I would like a tool that allows me to plan and manage all of my team’s projects in one place, so that I know how many projects I have, what each includes and when each is happening.

 As Joe, A Project Manager, I want to be able to create tasks for a project, So my team can easily visualize all the requirements necessary to complete a project.